Pro Metabolic Muffins (30g Protein, Gluten Free)

 To keep this recipe metabolically supportive and PUFA-free, avoid margarine, almond butter, peanut butter, and vegetable oils.

-Almond milk is also best avoided for the same reasons as almond flour: its relatively high content of unstable PUFAs.
+Almond milk is best avoided because of its relatively high content of unstable PUFAs.

 SUBSTITUTIONS